Kristina01111000/questionsforsite/README.md

 make a google doc we both can edit? monthly maintenance has to cover website costs need to look up cost of server + ssl, etc

+didnt get url yet b/c best price is to buy if from host think it should be on blue host,  -> hosting recommended by wordpress there is a plan specifically for woocommerce, it is much more expensive than the kind that isn't specifically designes for woo commerce
+125 / year vs 239 per year